NBISweden/workshop-reproducible-research/docs/jupyter.md

 # Introduction to Jupyter notebooks
 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain code, equations, visualizations and text.
-The functionality is partly overlapping with R Markdown (see the [tutorial](rmarkdown)), in that they both use markdown and code chunks to generate reports that integrate results of computations with the code that generated them.
+The functionality is partly overlapping with R Markdown (see the [tutorial](rmarkdown.md)), in that they both use markdown and code chunks to generate reports that integrate results of computations with the code that generated them.
 Jupyter Notebook comes from the Python community while R Markdown was developed by RStudio, but you could use most common programming languages in either alternative.
 In practice though, it's quite common that R developers use Jupyter but probably not very common that Python developers use RStudio.

 ## What are Jupyter notebooks for?
 An excellent question if I may say so!
 Some applications could be:

 * Python is lacking a really good IDE for doing exploratory scientific data analysis, like RStudio or Matlab.
 Some people use it simply as an alternative for that.
 * The community around Jupyter notebooks is large and dynamic, and there are tons of tools for sharing, displaying or interacting with notebooks.
 * An early ambition with Jupyter notebooks, and its predecessor IPython notebooks, was to be analogous to the lab notebook used in a wet lab.
 It would allow the data scientist to document her day-to-day work and interweave results, ideas, and hypotheses with the code.
-From a reproducibility perspective this is one of the main advantages.
+From a reproducibility perspective, this is one of the main advantages.
 * Jupyter notebooks can be used, just as R Markdown, to provide a tighter connection between your data and your results by integrating results of computations with the code that generated them.
 It can also do this in an interactive way that makes it very appealing for sharing with others.

 As always, the best way is to try it out yourself and decide what to use it for!